 • Traffic patterns: Page views, unique visitors, top pages

-• Referral sources: Where traffic is coming from, which is critical for understanding what content strategies are working
+• Referral sources: Where traffic is coming from, useful for judging which content strategies work

-• Speed Insights: Per-route performance data that's more granular than GSC
+• Speed Insights: Per-route performance data more granular than GSC

-The RUM data is particularly valuable because it correlates directly with what Google sees.
-When Vercel Analytics shows our LCP degrading on a specific route, we know GSC's field data will follow in 2-4 weeks.
+RUM data correlates directly with what Google sees.
+When Vercel Analytics shows LCP degrading on a specific route, GSC's field data will often follow within a few weeks.

 Why Not Google Analytics?